GSA/digitalgov.gov/content/events/2024/05/2024-05-02-uswds-monthly-call-may-2024.md

 **Slide 29:** One of the more innovative ideas is the [poll pass](https://www.lavote.gov/home/voting-elections/voting-options/interactive-sample-ballot) that lets a voter make their selections at home and then transfer them to the VSAP BMD where they can review them before printing and casting a ballot.

 It took 10 years + funding + leadership + a lot of technical innovation.
-And it survived a bumpy rollout with epollbook problems.
+And it survived a bumpy rollout with ePollbook problems.

 But it’s an innovative, beautiful, voting system that has accessibility built in from the start.